The 24 Most Shocking Grammy Moments of All Time

 Pink leaves jaws dropped with her acrobatics.

 It was shocking in the best way possible.
-She didn't win a Grammy that year, but the performance alone is award-worthy.
+She didn't win a Grammy that year, but the performance alone was award-worthy.

 50 Cent makes a silent protest against Evanescence.

 "We all thought that 50 Cent was going to win Best New Artist.
-I think everybody did," she said later.
-"When 50 Cent started walking toward the stage in the middle of my acceptance speech, it seemed exactly like that moment in Zoolander where Hansel wins the modeling award but Derek is so sure that he's going to win he doesn't notice they called the other guy's name."
+I think everybody did," Lee later said.
+"When 50 Cent started walking toward the stage in the middle of my acceptance speech, it seemed exactly like that moment in Zoolander where Hansel wins the modeling award, but Derek is so sure that he's going to win he doesn't notice they called the other guy's name."

 Lee still isn't sure if 50 Cent was "planning to say something and then chickened out, or he did it to win a bet or something."
 But, she added, "It just made a crazy moment even crazier."

-Twenty One Pilots accepts a Grammy in their underwear.
+Twenty One Pilots accept a Grammy in their underwear.

-Host James Corden followed suit, introducing Ed Sheeran in his boxer briefs as he told the audience, "I always told myself that if I ever hosted the Grammys, I would also do it in my underwear."
+Host James Corden followed suit, introducing Ed Sheeran in his boxer briefs as he explained to the audience, "I always told myself that if I ever hosted the Grammys, I would also do it in my underwear."

 Elton John and Eminem perform together.

 The beginning of Eminem and Elton John's strange friendship began with their performance of the rapper's song "Stan" at the 2001 Grammys.
-It was incredibly shocking to see, considering that John was an openly gay AIDS activist and Eminem's lyrics were filled with homophobic vitriol.
+It was eye-popping to see, considering that John was an openly gay artist and activist, and Eminem's lyrics had been widely criticized for their homophobic vitriol.